Skip to main content

-SB03 - USB to I2C/SPI interface
+SB03 - USB to I2C/SPI Interface

-SB03 is a hardware adapter for Panther that provides I2C and SPI interfaces for the external devices, like sensors.
+SB03 is a hardware adapter for Panther that provides I2C and SPI interfaces for external devices, like sensors.
 There are four connectors available for each interface, enabling you to use four I2C slave devices or four SPI slave devices.
 It is not possible to use both I2C and SPI interfaces together.

-SB03 Software setup
+SB03 Software Setup

-SB03 Install dependencies
+SB03 Install Dependencies

-Install following dependency:
+Install the following dependency:

 sudo apt-get install libusb-1.0